Brewers vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Jameson Taillon (7-8) to the mound for his 24th start this season.
+- Justin Steele (14-3) will take the mound for the Cubs, his 25th start of the season.

-- Taillon has two starts in a row of five innings or more.
+- Steele has pitched five or more innings in 12 straight games and will look to extend that streak.

-- He has two appearances with no earned runs allowed in 23 chances this season.
+- He has finished five appearances without allowing an earned run in 24 chances this season.

 |Opponent